 - Using a 1 tablespoon cookie scoop, scoop out dough and roll it between your hands.
 Place finished cookie ball on prepared baking sheet.
 Repeat this step until all dough is used, placing cookies about 2 inches apart on the baking sheet.

 - Use your thumb (or the back of a spoon) and press into the center of the cookie dough, creating a small well.
 See above video for example.

 - Bake cookies for about 12 to 15 minutes or until the sides of the cookies are puffed and bottoms of cookies begin to turn a light golden color.

 - Let cookies rest on the baking sheet for 5-10 minutes, then transfer to a wire cooling rack to cool completely.

 For the Cream Cheese Frosting

 - Using a stand mixer (or hand mixer + large bowl), cream butter and cream cheese together on medium high speed until fluffy, about 5-7 minutes.

 - Drop mixer speed to low and pour in powdered sugar and vanilla extract, blending thoroughly until frosting is smooth.

 Putting it all Together

-Pipe a ring of red gel around the frosting.
-If desired, use a toothpick to either smooth the gel line or pull out some tendrils to create a cracked look.
+- Pipe a ring of red gel around the frosting.
+If desired, use a toothpick to either smooth the gel line or pull out some tendrils into the white frosting to create a cracked or bloodshot look.